thomassuedbroecker/gitops-app-of-apps/README.md

 But in that example we don't use the [configured bootstap resoures](https://github.com/cloud-native-toolkit/terraform-tools-gitops) for Argo CD `repository`, `project` and `application` provided by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops).

+The readme is organized in th following sections:

+1. Understand the `"app-of-apps"` Argo CD configuration
+2. Deploy the Arfollowing:

+* Two `Argo CD applications` the first is `root-application` and the second is `vend` example application

+![](images/app-of-apps-01.png)

+* one `Argo CD project`
+* one `Argo CD repository`

 * We setup our own `"app-of-apps"` root application.

-![](images/app-of-apps-01.png)

 * We use the folder `"root-applications"` to deploy applications to our root application.